PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 dem = artifact.build_dem(runtime=..., noise=...)
 ```

-`add_block` returns a circuit-scoped logical value, not the `SurfacePatch`
+`add_block` returns a program-scoped logical value, not the `SurfacePatch`
 itself.
 This distinguishes two logical patches with identical geometry and prevents a
-patch from accidentally being used in two circuits.
+patch from accidentally being used in two programs.
 Each QEC instruction application consumes
 its input value versions and returns new ones, following linear SSA-style
 ownership.
 A measurement instruction returns a logical-result handle that can name
 the final observable without relying on record position.